carpentries/carpentries.org/content/support/partnership/partnership-faq.md

 [Ineligibility for Makeup Opportunities]({{< param handbook_url >}}/handbooks/instructors.html#ineligibility-for-makeup-opportunities): Trainees who miss an event **in full without cancelling within 7 days (no-show)** or who miss part of an event but **do not request a makeup opportunity within 7 days** are ineligible to register for a new training event using the same registration code.
 Trainees interested in completing training may contact [{{< param instructor_training_email >}}](mailto:{{< param instructor_training_email >}}) to be advised on their options for re-admission.
 {{< /accordion >}}

-## Instructor Trainers in a Membership
+## Instructor Trainers in a Partnership

 {{< accordion title="What are Instructor Trainers?" >}}
 Instructor Trainers teach The Carpentries Instructor Training Events.
 They train new Instructors in the basics of educational psychology and evidence-based teaching practices.
 They also support and play a leadership role in overseeing the Instructor Training program.